Academy Award Best Pictures

 Eddie Murphy Dreamgirls (2006)

-Only eight black performers have won the Oscar in the supporting category (four Best Supporting Actor, four Best Supporting Actress).
-Only four black actors have won the Best Supporting Actor Oscar:
+Only seventeen black performers have won the Oscar in the supporting category (seven Best Supporting Actor, ten Best Supporting Actress).
+Only six different black actors have won the Best Supporting Actor Oscar (Mahershala Ali was the only one to win two supporting Oscars):

 • Louis Gossett, Jr. for An Officer and a Gentleman (1982)